-Department of pediatrics, Mashhad University of Medical Sciences, Mashhad, Iran.
+Department of Pediatrics, Mashhad University of Medical Sciences, Mashhad, Iran.

 Allergy Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.

-Department of Pediatric endocrinology, Mashhad University of medical sciences, Mashhad, Iran.
+Department of Pediatric Endocrinology, Mashhad University of medical sciences, Mashhad, Iran.

-Clinical Research Development unit of Akbar hospital, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Clinical Research Development Unit of Akbar Hospital, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-Department of Pediatric Gastroenterology, Mashhad University of medical sciences, Mashhad, Iran.
+Department of Pediatric Gastroenterology, Mashhad University of Medical Sciences, Mashhad, Iran.

-Objective: cow’s milk allergy is one of most prevalent food allergies worldwide.
+Cow’s milk allergy is one of most prevalent food allergies worldwide.
 Due to elimination diet it can impair growth in infants.
-In this study we evaluate growth disorders in non-IgE mediated cow’s milk allergy named allergic proctocolitis.
+In this study we evaluate growth disorders in Non-immunoglobulin E mediated cow’s milk allergy named allergic proctocolitis.

-It seems that elimination diet in infants with cow’s milk allergy would not suppress growth parameters and even might improve it specially weight gaining.
+It seems that elimination diet in infants with cow’s milk allergy would not suppress growth parameters and might even improve it, especially weight gain.